metis-data/metis-book/docs/Prevention/Prevention_performance.md

 Conceptually, you can send such a request with whatever technology you want as long as the payload is correct.

-## Step 2: Deploying Metis Collector
+## Step 2: Deploying Metis Telemetry Collector

-Metis OpenTelemetry Collector is distributed as a Docker container.
+Metis Telemetry Collector is distributed as a Docker container.
 It does the following:

 - Receives OpenTelemetry traces
 - Connects to the database to get the execution plans